 2. Concerns with Gums and Mouth Sores

-Be observant when brushing your teeth or flossing because if you recognise that your bleeding after taking care, especially if you’re brushing with a soft bristled toothbrush then this is a good indicator.
+Be observant when brushing your teeth or flossing because if you recognize that your bleeding after taking care, especially if you’re brushing with a soft bristled toothbrush then this is a good indicator.
 Plaque build up along the gum line plays a major factor in bleeding gums.
 Organise a trip to your dentist in Melbourne CBD as this could prevent/eliminate gum disease and show you how to avoid this in the future.
 Mouth Sores generally heal in their own time and can take anywhere between a few days to a few weeks to heal but it is a good idea to have a dentist check it out so they can rule out infection or disease.
 They can appear on your tongue, gums, lips and on the inside of your cheeks.

 3. Past Dental Procedures

 Have you had any previous procedures that were carried out by a dentist that are now causing you some trouble?
-If the answer is yes, there’s no better time to make an appointment with your dentist in Melbourne CBD in order to eliminate the problem before it worsens.
-Complications such as chipped or cracked crowns must be attended to quickly to avoid infection.
+If the answer is yes, there’s no better time to make an appointment with your dentist in order to eliminate the problem before it worsens.
+Complications such as chipped or cracked Teeth must be attended to quickly to avoid infection.
 Fillings that have exceeded their stay should be restored as soon as possible to avoid any bacteria growing in between the filling and the tooth.